The Tax Change Agenda

 Our View:

-- Regardless of what may be enacted next year, we are recommending our clients give wealth to future generations as long as they can afford it and think it’s a good idea to do so.
+- Regardless of what may be enacted this year, we recommend that our clients give wealth to future generations as long as they can afford it and think it’s a good idea to do so.

 - We also suggest revisiting existing estate plans and remaining estate and gift tax exclusion amounts to ensure that clients are well prepared for any changes.

-- Taxpayers should stay up-to-date on any developments and consult with their J.P.
-Morgan teams and tax advisors to assess any impacts on themselves, their families and their businesses.
+- Clients should stay up to date on any developments and consult with their J.P.
+Morgan team and tax advisor to assess any impact on them, their family and their businesses.

 What’s on the table?